SPIRAL: Self-Play on Zero-Sum Games Incentivizes Reasoning via Multi-Agent Multi-Turn Reinforcement Learning: Related Work

 \section{Related Work}

-\textbf{Reinforcement Learning for LLM Reasoning.} Reinforcement learning has evolved from alignment tasks using RLHF~\citep{jaques2019way,ouyang2022training,bai2022constitutional} to directly improving reasoning capabilities.
+\textbf{Reinforcement Learning for LLM Reasoning.} Reinforcement learning (RL) in LLMs has progressed from alignment tasks using RLHF~\citep{jaques2019way,ouyang2022training,bai2022constitutional} to directly improving reasoning capabilities.
 Recent models like OpenAI o1~\citep{openai2024o1} and DeepSeek-R1~\citep{deepseek2024r1} demonstrate that RL with verifiable rewards (RLVR) can unlock chain-of-thought reasoning using rule-based rewards~\citep{lightman2023let,uesato2022solving}.
 However, these approaches depend on human-curated problem sets and domain-specific reward engineering.
-SPIRAL eliminates this dependency by using self-play games to generate infinite reasoning challenges without human supervision.
+SPIRAL eliminates this dependency by using self-play games to generate unlimited reasoning challenges without human supervision.